 Take a break along the way

 The majority of our French resorts are 8-11 hours’ drive from Calais.
 Some people do the journey in one go, keen to hit the pistes as quickly as possible.
-However, the drive takes you through some beautiful French regions, so you may fancy stopping off somewhere to break up the journey .
+However, the drive takes you through some beautiful French regions, so you may fancy stopping off somewhere to break up the journey.
 The main route to the Alps is the A26 with the towns of Reims, Troyes and Dijon all around the halfway point.
-Close to the motorway you’ll find convenient hotels, like Novotel, with comfortable and reliable accommodation but if you’re feeling adventurous, these cities offer much to enjoy.
+Close to the motorway you’ll find convenient hotels, like Novotel, with comfortable and reliable accommodation.
+If you’re feeling adventurous, these cities offer much to enjoy.

 Reims is the capital of Champagne country and is a charming town with a striking cathedral, once the coronation place for French monarchs.
 All of the major Champagne houses have caves and tasting rooms in the town.
 The Hotel de la Paix has a great location in the city centre – near to the cathedral and surrounded by excellent restaurants.